cavoirom/nxv/README.md

 ### Quality Requirements

-- [ ] Have at least 1 test case for each component.
+- [ ] Have at least one test case for each component.

 ### Risks and Technical Debts